 - Step two: Prepare the required documents, ensuring everything is included.
 This usually includes academic transcripts, proof of financial need, letters of recommendation, a resume, a statement of purpose, and language proficiency tests.

 - Step three: Apply to your chosen university.
-Most scholarship programs require a letter of acceptance before proceeding with the application.
+Most scholarship programs require a letter of acceptance before the application can proceed.

 - Step four: Apply for the scholarship, ensuring all documents and applications are provided in full.